probabilistic-jsmas/probabilistic-jsmas/README.md

 # Probabilistic Jacobian-based Saliency Map Attack in Machine Learning

-Implementation of WJSMA and TJSMA as decribed in https://arxiv.org/abs/2007.06032
+Original implementation of WJSMA and TJSMA as decribed in https://arxiv.org/abs/2007.06032

 ## Installation

 Please install the packages required by the `requirements.txt` file.
-In case you encounter some errors after this installation, you can refer to section `Model Training and Testing Precautions` to fix them.

 ## How to use